 |Criterion||Evidence||How Speak Agent Aligns to the Criterion|

 |Study Design||Meets||A quasi-experimental design (QED) was used where STEM classes (85% ELL/MLL) were randomly assigned to either the treatment or control condition by an independent evaluator, Rockman et al. The control group received standard instruction.
 The treatment replaced 30 minutes/week with Speak Agent.
 The full-year, two-phase study was sponsored by the National Science Foundation.
 Two small-scale follow-on studies reproduced the results.
 In addition, an ongoing study of aggregated data by LEANLAB Education in 2021-2022 (N=6,902) has provided further support for the findings.|

 |Significant Favorable Effects||Meets||

 Multilingual Learners using Speak Agent in the NSF study significantly outperformed the control group (by 210%) using an independently designed test of academic STEM concepts.
-Other studies found similar effect sizes.
+Small-scale follow-on studies (KIPP and Montgomery County, MD) found similar effect sizes.

 |Multi-Site Sample and Overlap||